osic/ref-impl/documents/bare_metal_provisioning.md

     mv /root/osic-prep /var/lib/lxc/

 Once moved, the LXC container should be stopped, verify by running `lxc-ls -f`.
-Before starting it, open __/var/lib/lxc/osic-prep/config__ and change __lxc.network.ipv4 = 172.22.0.22/22__ to the PXE network you are using.
+Before starting it, open __/var/lib/lxc/osic-prep/config__ and change __lxc.network.ipv4 = 172.22.0.22/22__ to a valid IP address from the PXE network you are using.
 Do not forget to set the CIDR notation as well.
 If your PXE network already is __172.22.0.22/22__, you do not need to make further changes.

     lxc.network.type = veth
     lxc.network.name = eth1